fossamagna/gasworker/README.md

 You can use GASWorker a practical feature when you want to run the script over a long period of time beyond this limit.

-GASWorker achieves the execution of the script over a long period of time to ** pseudo ** by call to fit within the time limit of a long process that has been divided [time-based trigger] (https://developers.google.com/apps-script/guides/triggers/installable#time-driven_triggers).
+GASWorker achieves the execution of the script over a long period of time to ** pseudo ** by call to fit within the time limit of a long process that has been divided [time-based trigger](https://developers.google.com/apps-script/guides/triggers/installable#time-driven_triggers).

 User of GASWorker have to divide the processing of script to run for a long time is done.
 GASWorker calls the divided processing by using the time-based trigger.